Last Updated on August 22, 2022

 As I walk back to the sidewalk, he says.
 “It’s the clock tower for the famous Citadel fortification.
 We call it the Town Clock or the Citadel Clock Tower.”
 He heads down the hill, then calls back to me, “It’s been keeping time since October 20, 1803.”

 I continue until I reach the foot of the clock tower.
-Standing here, breathing heavily, and thinking about what the man said, I realize that this beautiful old clock in its white four-story structure has been keeping time since President Jefferson completed the Louisiana Purchase.
+Standing here, I realize that this beautiful old clock in its white four-story structure has been keeping time since President Jefferson completed the Louisiana Purchase.
 The U.S. was just 27 years old, nothing but a lanky youngster about to step across the Mississippi and hike west when this imposing clock began keeping time in Halifax.

 Ah, yes, the garrison.
 The Citadel.
 The big fort at the top of the hill.
 Our ship offered a Halifax Citadel shore excursion.
 But the description sounded like too much walking for us.
 And we’ve seen historic forts in countries from our own to Colombia and Spain, so we’ll save our money and simply explore other Halifax areas.